CMU-CREATE-Lab/smell-pittsburgh-prediction/README.md

 python main.py pipeline

 # For each step in the pipeline
-python main.py data # get data
-python main.py preprocess # preprocess data
-python main.py feature # extract features
-python main.py validation # perform cross validation
+python main.py data # get data (you do not need to run this if you have the dataset ready, as mentioned below in the Dataset section) python main.py preprocess # preprocess data python main.py feature # extract features python main.py validation # perform cross validation